"The hard part is not how to do the surgery but deciding what to do. In order to do this, it is essential to see a specialist in foot pathology".

 SPECIALIST.
 ORTHOPEDIC SURGERY AND TRAUMATOLOGY DEPARTMENT

-The syndrome of Morton or neuroma of Morton manifests like a pain in the zone of support of the sole of the foot a little previous to the zone in which calluses appear, almost in the base of the fingers.
+Morton's neuroma or Morton's syndrome manifests as pain in the support area of the sole of the foot slightly anterior to the area where corns appear, almost at the base of the toes.

 What are the symptoms of Morton syndrome?